vighneshiyer/research-notes/thesis.md

 #### Organization of qual talk / thesis

+- **Proposed Thesis Title**: A High-Fidelity, High-Throughput, Low-Latency Microarchitectural Simulation with Applications in Microarchitecture Evaluation, Verification, and Power Modeling

 - Motivation (3 slides)
     - Why we want fast uArch iteration ("due to the end of Moore's law")
     - What currently limits uArch iteration and evaluation latency, what evaluation platforms exist already?